 Our tutoring is provided to help with content assistance related to the classroom material.

 Normally, students are allowed a maximum of two hours tutoring per week, per class.
 Additional hours are considered on an individual basis.
 Students with writing weaknesses are encouraged to seek assistance in the Writing Center.
 Students seeking help with foreign language classes should first contact the appropriate language department and the Language Learning Center.

-The CLA Dean’s Office Tutorial Assistance Program provides tutoring only when the department does not provide individual assistance for the class/subject being taught.
+The CAS Dean’s Office Tutorial Assistance Program provides tutoring only when the department does not provide individual assistance for the class/subject being taught.

-The CLA Academic Support finds qualified tutors by contacting the professor of the class for recommendations.
+The CAS Academic Support finds qualified tutors by contacting the professor of the class for recommendations.
 Students with academic strength are invited to apply for tutoring positions by completing the Tutor Application.

 Tutoring is not expected to occur during finals week.

-- Students must request tutoring services through the CLA Academic Support.
+- Students must request tutoring services through the CAS Academic Support.
 A meeting with the Director of Academic Support is required so that academic needs can be determined.

 - Students receiving tutoring should bring lecture notes, assignments, textbooks and any necessary tools to the tutoring session.
 If the homework is turned in for a grade, tutors are to provide similar problems as examples but should not assist in solving the homework problems.